 The Hopewells plan to build a simple pole house, as a starter home, with an attached shed (see my earlier article, “The Simplest House of All – The Dacha Series”) and getting that built will be their first priority.
 Once they have moved into their little house, the Hopewells plan to clear enough ground to plant a simple garden.
 Nothing too elaborate that first year, but enough to keep them in a few fresh veggies and to learn the basic skills.
 And if things go well, maybe, they will get a few chickens and Mrs. Hopewell would really like to try her hand at a goat or two if they can manage it.

 So all and all, the Hopewells are in pretty good shape with power and water on the land and the time, means, energy, and motivation to make a start.
-They just have to get everything sorted and packed and purchase the things they don’t own already and for that, they will need THE LIST.
+They just have to get everything sorted and packed and purchase the things they don’t own already and for that, they will need The List of Useful Equipment for New Homesteaders.

 This list is not meant to be comprehensive or graven in stone.
 It is meant as a jumping-off point but will change in its particulars with the specific family.
 Place and climate will also have some effect on priorities and needs.